 Contact your international/exchange student office to determine if a current international exchange agreement exists between your home institution and the University of Nebraska–Lincoln.
 You must be nominated as an exchange student by your home university before you are eligible to apply.
-You should also discuss with your advisor whether or not studying at the University of Nebraska-Lincoln is a good fit for your academic, personal, and professional goals.

 - Home University Academic Documents